bhandariarun/365-365-days/OOP/README.md

       // As shown, to change the value, we have to use a setter function i.e setMaxPrice() which takes price as a parameter.

+  ## Polymorphism
+      class Polygon:
+        // method to render a shape
+        def render(self):
+            print("Rendering Polygon...")

+    class Square(Polygon):
+        // renders Square
+        def render(self):
+            print("Rendering Square...")

+    class Circle(Polygon):
+        // renders circle
+        def render(self):
+            print("Rendering Circle...")

+    // create an object of Square
+    s1 = Square()
+    s1.render()

+    // create an object of Circle
+    c1 = Circle()
+    c1.render()

+    // Output
+    Rendering Square...
+    Rendering Circle...

+    // In the above example, we have created a superclass: Polygon and two subclasses: Square and Circle.
+Notice the use of the render() method.

+    // The main purpose of the render() method is to render the shape.
+However, the process of rendering a square is different from the process of rendering a circle.

+    // Hence, the render() method behaves differently in different classes.
+Or, we can say render() is polymorphic.